pingcap/pingcap.github.io/src/ai/integrations/tidb-mcp-server.md

 The TiDB MCP Server is an open-source tool that enables you to interact with TiDB databases using natural language instructions.

+## Understanding MCP and TiDB MCP Server

+The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is a protocol standardizes communication between LLMs and external tools.

+MCP adopts a client-server architecture, allowing a host application to connect to multiple external servers:

+- **Hosts**: AI-powered applications, such as Claude Desktop or IDEs like Cursor, that initiate connections to MCP servers.

+- **Clients**: Components embedded within host applications that establish one-to-one connections with individual MCP servers.

+- **Servers**: External services, such as the **TiDB MCP Server**, which provide tools, context, and prompts to clients for interacting with external systems.

+The **TiDB MCP Server** is an MCP-compatible server that provides tools, context to MCP clients for interacting with TiDB databases.

 ## Prerequisites

 Before you begin, ensure you have the following:

-- **An MCP-supported Clients**: For example, [Cursor](./tidb-mcp-cursor.md) or [Claude Desktop](./tidb-mcp-claude-desktop.md).
+- **An MCP-compatible client**: For example, [Cursor](./tidb-mcp-cursor.md) or [Claude Desktop](./tidb-mcp-claude-desktop.md).
 - **Python (>=3.10) and uv**: Ensure Python (version 3.10 or later) and uv is installed.
 Follow the [installation guide](https://docs.astral.sh/uv/getting-started/installation/) to install uv.
-- **A TiDB Serverless Cluster**: You can create a free TiDB CLoud Serverless cluster here [tidbcloud.com](https://tidbcloud.com/free-trial).
+- **A TiDB Serverless Cluster**: You can create a free TiDB Cloud Serverless cluster here [tidbcloud.com](https://tidbcloud.com/free-trial).

-## Connect MCP Clients
+## Supported MCP Clients

 Refer to the following guides for detailed examples of using the TiDB MCP Server with specific MCP clients:

 - [Cursor](./tidb-mcp-cursor.md)
 - [Claude Desktop](./tidb-mcp-claude-desktop.md)

-If your MCP client is not listed above, please following the setup steps below.
+If your MCP client is not listed above, please follow the setup steps below.

-### Stdio Mode
+## Setup steps

+The TiDB MCP Server supports two modes to integrate with MCP clients:

+- Standard Input/Output (STDIO) mode (default)
+- Server-Sent Events (SSE) mode

-By default, the TiDB MCP Server uses `stdio` mode, which is not required to start up a standalone server in advance.
+TiDB MCP Server uses STDIO mode by default, which is not required to start up a standalone server in advance.

-You can follow the steps below to set up the TiDB MCP Server in your MCP client with `stdio` mode:
+You can choose one of them to set up the TiDB MCP Server in your MCP client.

+### STDIO Mode

+To set up the TiDB MCP Server in your MCP client using STDIO mode, follow these steps:

-1. Check the documentation of your MCP client to learn how to configure the MCP Server.
+1. Refer to your MCP client’s documentation to learn how to configure the MCP Server.

+2. Go to your [TiDB Cloud clusters](https://tidbcloud.com/console/clusters) page and navigate to your cluster.

+3. Click the **Connect** button in the cluster page to get the connection parameters.

-2. Add the TiDB MCP Server configuration into the `mcpServers` list in your client's MCP configuration file.
+4. Configure the TiDB MCP Server with your connection parameters in the `mcpServers` section of your AI application’s configuration file.

       Example MCP configuration file: